Welcome to the Firesparta website.

 To make lighting your stove as easy as it can be, its a good idea to set aside some of your best split logs, cut to fit your stove perfectly and kept warm inside… (cold wood is hard to light).

-Its recommended to start with smaller logs no larger than 6-8″ in overall diameter, we will also need some good quality kindling and firelighters.
+Its recommended to start with smaller logs no larger than 3-4″ in radius, also some good quality kindling and firelighters.

 STEP 1

-Start by placing two or three, small to mid-sized logs down on the fire bed, spaced apart slightly.
+Start by placing two small to mid-sized logs down on the fire bed, spaced apart slightly.

 STEP 2